e-gov/GOVSSO/TechnicalSpecification.md

 Each GOVSSO client application must declare support to the OIDC Back-Channel logout specification ([[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)]).
 Each client must provide a back-channel logout endpoint URL as part of their registration information.
 GOVSSO will send an out-of-band POST request to client application back-channel logout endpoint every time an SSO session ends.

 The logout request contains a Logout Token.
 The Logout Token must be validated according to OIDC Back-Channel logout specification [[OIDC-BACK](https://openid.net/specs/openid-connect-backchannel-1_0.html)] "2.6.
 Logout Token Validation".
-After receiving a valid Logout Token from the GOVSSO, the client application locates the session(s) identified by the `iss` and `sub` Claims and/or the `sid` Claim.
-The client application then clears any state associated with the identified session(s).
+After receiving a valid Logout Token from the GOVSSO, the client application locates the session identified by the `sid` Claim.
+The client application then clears any state associated with the identified session.
 If the identified user is already logged out at the client application when the logout request is received, the logout is considered to have succeeded.

 If the logout succeeded, the RP MUST respond with HTTP 200 OK.